 Approachable & Academic

-Comprised of Stan Farmer, J.D., CFP®, Keith Poniewaz, PhD, and Syl Michelin, CFA®, Walkner Condon’s international team possesses practical expat experience, supported by refined technical knowledge and bolstered by advanced degrees and designations.
+Comprised of Stan Farmer, J.D., CFP®, Keith Poniewaz, PhD, and Syl Michelin, CFA®, Walkner Condon’s international team of financial advisors possesses practical expat experience, supported by refined technical knowledge and bolstered by advanced degrees and designations.
 While it is one thing to know about all the complexities that come with expatriate status, it is quite another to have actually lived and worked through the myriad challenges of being a cross-border citizen.
 Our team has both, and they are ready to put that expertise to work for you, whether you have lived abroad for years, or you are beginning to contemplate the move to become an American expat.

 Schedule a Call With Us

 Our “fit” calls have no cost or obligation.

 Frequently Asked Questions

 Who are clients that you mainly work with?

 We generally work with clients who live, work, or are retired abroad or are planning to live, work, or retire abroad.
 Because we have extensive experience working with clients both inside and outside of the United States, many clients find it wise to engage us before they move as we can help maximize the efficiency of their portfolio and financial plan and help them avoid costly mistakes.